ncellerino/expenses/README.md

 Next features to be added:

+1. Liquibase
-1. Etag filter
+2. Etag filter
-2. Guava cache
+3. Guava cache